Astrocyte101/Pathfinder-for-Smart-square-platform/README.md

 3. In the custom parameters pane, you can select and deselect any of the search strategies.
 Deselecting Strategies will remove them from consideration.
 You can also define the cutoff values for each strategy.
 See https://github.com/MatthewBCooke/Pathfinder/wiki/Description-of-Parameters for detailed description of parameters

 4. Once you have chosen your parameters, be sure to select your tracking software.
 Ethovision, Anymaze, ezTrack and Watermaze are currently supported.
 We also have a "Define" button that allows users to import most non-supported files.

+**Modification notes: For the files from Smart, please preprocess them with the Matlab script first.
+And use the "Define" button to import the resulting .xlsx files.**

 5. You may then alter the main values to suit your data.
 Platform position, pool centre, and pool diameter can be automatically calculated for groups of trials using one constant platform location.
 For all other data you must manually define these values (Example: `Platform Position (x,y) | 6.53,-17.3`).